gingerchew/ginger.wtf-2024/src/posts/making-a-hit-counter-with-plausible.md

 ## What is Plausible?

 Plausible is an analytics platform that respects user privacy.
-No IP Tracking, no persistent cookie, nothing skeezy.
-Just tracking how many people visit your site, where people come from, where people end up, and where people leave from.
+No IP tracking, no persistent cookie, nothing skeezy.
+It only shows me how many people visit your site, what site they came from, what pages they visit, which the leave from.
 Simple as can be.

 They also offer an API.